apache/incubator-gluten/docs/get-started/Velox.md

 ## Iceberg Support

 Gluten with velox backend supports [Iceberg](https://iceberg.apache.org/) table.
-Currently, only reading COW (Copy-On-Write) tables is supported.
+Currently, both reading COW (Copy-On-Write) and MOR (Merge-On-Read) tables are supported.

 ### How to use